Skip to main content

 The most effective seasonal utility company sales promotion campaigns share a few common features.
 They have a clear deadline, a specific and measurable offer, and a strong call to action.
 They are communicated across digital, email, and direct channels in a coordinated way.
 And they are supported by a smooth, low-friction switching journey that converts the promotional interest into a completed account.

-According to the Commission for Regulation of Utilities (CRU), switching activity in the Irish electricity market remains significant, with tens of thousands of residential switches recorded annually.
-Seasonal promotions that capture customers during high-decision-activity windows consistently outperform general always-on campaigns.
-Source: CRU Annual Report, cru.ie
+According to the Commission for Regulation of Utilities (CRU), switching activity in the Irish electricity market remains significant, with tens of thousands of residential switches recorded annually, even though overall switching rates sit lower than the ease of switching would suggest.
+Source: CRU Annual Report, cru.ie Seasonal promotions that capture customers during high-decision-activity windows consistently outperform general always-on campaigns.

 A utility company sales promotion built around a green tariff does double duty: it attracts an increasingly valuable customer segment and it allows the brand to tell a richer story than pure price comparison.

 These promotions require careful messaging.
 Customers in this segment are more likely to scrutinise the underlying claims, and greenwashing concerns are real.
-The promotional offer must be backed by verifiable commitments, and the brand must be prepared to report on the outcomes.
+The promotional offer must be backed by verifiable commitments, specific about what "renewable" means for that particular tariff, and the brand must be prepared to report on the outcomes rather than making a one-off announcement and moving on.

 When done well, sustainability-linked energy supplier promotional campaigns build loyalty that goes beyond price sensitivity.
 Customers who feel their supplier shares their values are substantially less likely to switch when a lower-priced competitor enters the market.

 The five approaches above are not mutually exclusive.
-The most effective utility brands run a portfolio of promotional activity that covers the full customer lifecycle: welcome offers that reduce switching friction, referral and rewards programmes that build ongoing engagement, seasonal campaigns that create urgency, and values-led initiatives that deepen brand loyalty over time.
+The most effective utility brands run a portfolio of promotional activity that covers the full customer lifecycle.
+Welcome offers reduce switching friction, referral and rewards programmes build ongoing engagement, seasonal campaigns create urgency, and values-led initiatives deepen brand loyalty over time.

-The underlying infrastructure, the ability to track, attribute, and fulfil promotional offers at scale, is what separates the brands that see a measurable return from those that run promotions without a clear view of the outcome.
+The underlying infrastructure, the ability to track, attribute, and fulfil promotional offers reliably, is what separates the brands that see a measurable return from those that run promotions without a clear view of the outcome.

-According to research published by Bain and Company, a 5% increase in customer retention in utility markets can increase profitability by 25% or more.
-That figure underscores why the investment in promotional infrastructure pays back well beyond the acquisition phase.
+Bain and Company's widely cited research on customer retention found that a 5% increase in customer retention can increase profitability by 25% or more across the industries it studied, energy included.
+That figure shows why the investment in promotional infrastructure pays back well beyond the acquisition phase.

 If you are reviewing your current utility company sales promotion strategy and want to explore how a structured rewards and promotions platform could support your objectives, the team at Brandfire has built and managed programmes for leading Irish energy brands.
 Visit our sales promotions page to learn more, or get in touch to discuss your requirements directly.

-Competing on price alone in the Irish energy market is a race to the bottom.
+Competing on price alone in the Irish and UK energy markets is a race to the bottom.
 The brands that win long-term are those that use promotional mechanics intelligently: to reduce switching barriers, to build habits, and to create ongoing reasons for customers to stay engaged.

 A well-designed utility company sales promotion is not a short-term cost.
 It is an investment in the customer relationships that generate profitable revenue over multi-year retention cycles.
 Start with a clear commercial objective, design the offer around your target customer's motivations, and build the operational infrastructure to deliver on what you promise.